Paper Session Descriptions

 Building on the material collected for the groundbreaking exhibition Now What?!
 Advocacy, Activism & Alliances in American Architecture Since 1968, this session seeks contributions that examine the connections between architecture and the important social movements of the last fifty years.
 Many histories of women and minority architects have already been produced.
 We are not looking for papers that replicate this work, rather we seek work that examines the histories of activism that has made the entry of these groups into the profession possible and the ways that designers have engaged with issues of gender, race, queer identity, ability, and class to support underserved communities.
 We are particularly interested in papers which examine these histories through an intersectional lens.

-Session Chair: Andrea Merrett, Columbia University
+Session Chair: Andrea Merrett, Columbia University, and Lori Brown, Syracuse University

 [back to top]